 Today’s researchers face many challenges, from competition for grant funding to work-life balance.
 Recognizing this, Dana-Farber’s Office of Research supports researchers by providing an infrastructure that facilitates and enhances outstanding research.

-The Office is directed by Beverly Ginsburg Cooper, MBA, Senior Vice President for Research, and Associate Director of Administration, Dana-Farber/Harvard Cancer Center.
-Beverly Ginsburg Cooper and Barrett Rollins, MD, PhD, Dana-Farber’s Chief Scientific Officer, work together to ensure that the Office anticipates and responds effectively to the needs of the Dana-Farber research community.
+The Office is directed by Drew Memmott, MA, MPhil, Senior Vice President for Research Administration at Dana-Farber, and Associate Director of Administration for Dana-Farber/Harvard Cancer Center.
+Drew Memmott and Barrett Rollins, MD, PhD, Dana-Farber’s Chief Scientific Officer, work together to ensure that the Office anticipates and responds effectively to the needs of the Dana-Farber research community.

-The Office of Faculty Activities provides faculty with information, assistance, guidance and/or training in the areas of conflict of interest policies and regulations, consulting agreements, and Harvard appointments.
-For more information: 617-632-4557.
+The Office of Research Integrity provides faculty with information, assistance, guidance and/or training in the areas of conflict of interest policies and regulations, consulting agreements, and Harvard appointments.
 Our policies are available here: